 22 Best Educational Apps for Kids

 Educational apps for kids are an excellent tool to keep the learning fun at home and in the classroom.
-There are tons of reading and math apps that offer assessments, data tracking, differentiated instruction, games, and so much more.
+Some of the best learning apps offer assessments, data tracking, differentiated instruction, games, and so much more.

 As a former teacher, and a mother of 2, I have put together a list of my favorite educational apps for kids (ages 3-9).
-To make my list even better, I have also included suggestions from fellow teachers, friends, and parents who are homeschooling.
+To make my list even better, I have also included suggestions from fellow teachers, friends, and parents who are homeschooling young children.